Created in 2014. Launched in 2015.

 The New Economy Movement ecosystem attracts a lot of people for many reasons.
 The most significant one is surely the newly introduced consensus mechanism called proof of importance (POI), which I cover later on in this article.
 Besides that the code-base was designed and developed from scratch (no fork of other existing project).
 And last but not least the idea itself is solid and innovative in many aspects.

 NEM is a peer-to-peer, scalable, blockchain platform ready for small and enterprise businesses.
 NEM aims to penetrate into the banking sector, which requires mainly transparency and transaction verification.
 For this reason the NEM blockchain is public.
 However NEM offers also a private blockchain to satisfy all customer needs.

 NEM is regarded as a green friendly technology since it uses 100 times less electricity than Bitcoin for network operations.
 That is made possible by the usage of POI consensus mechanism, which is not so energy demanding as POW or POS.

 It is worth mentioning the Catapult project.
-Within the project the core code-base was rewritten from Java (the first generation) to C++ (the second generation) and complete overhaul of the Mijin (NEM’s permissioned ledger) to give a superior performance.
+Within the project the core code-base was rewritten from Java (the first generation) to C++ (the second generation) and and the Mijin (NEM’s permissioned) ledger was completely overhauled to give a superior performance.
 It significantly increased NEM‘s performance and made it ready for the financial sector.
 Thus NEM can be considered as a competitor to Ripple.
 For more details check the Catapult white paper.

 NEM is able to handle 3.000+ (peak 4000) transactions per second.
 Transactions are visible within 6 seconds in a wallet/NEM client.
 Confirmation comes within 20 seconds.
 Transaction fee is 0.1% of the transaction amount.